 Energy Transfer says it’s committed to growing the distribution even more going forward, though it’s taking an understandably cautious approach, targeting 3% to 5% annual growth.
 Distribution coverage is plenty adequate; estimates for distributable cash flow are just a little less than twice what it needs to afford its payout.

-You’ll probably notice that I’ve been referring to “units.”
-That’s because BIP is a master limited partnership (MLP), which trades like a stock but is internally organized differently.
+You’ll probably notice that I’ve been using some unfamiliar terminology.
+That’s because ET is a master limited partnership (MLP), which trades like a stock but is internally organized differently.
 It also uses a few different terms.
 For instance, shares are “units,” and it pays a dividend-esque “distribution” that can be something of a hassle from a taxation standpoint, especially for novices.

 * Distribution yield is calculated by annualizing the most recent distribution and dividing by unit price.
 Distributions are like dividends, but they are treated as tax-deferred returns of capital and require different tax paperwork.